Temple of Poseidon (Taranto): Afterlife

-If still in use by the 4th-and 5th century, it would have been closed during the persecution of pagans in the late Roman Empire.
 The sacred area became a granary in the 6th century when the population retreated into the peninsula for defensive reasons.
 In the 10th century, the remains of the temple formed a Christian church, while from the 14th century, part of the area was used for industrial activity, with clay decanting vases and little kilns.

 The ruins of the temple were incorporated into the Church of the Holy Trinity, the court of the Oratory of the Trinity, the Casa Mastronuzzi and the Convent of the Celestines.
 In 1700, ten sections of columns were still visible but they were removed and dispersed during the renovation of the convent in 1729.

 At the end of the 19th century, the archaeologist Luigi Viola investigated the remains of the temple and attributed it to Poseidon, but it was more likely connected to the female divinities Artemis, Persephone or Hera.

 Other remains were dispersed with the demolition of the convent in 1926 and of the nearby church in 1973.